marcingolenia/blog/content/blog/2020-07-11-fsharp_with_csharp_dapper.md

 ---
-templateKey: blog-post
-title: >-
-  Make F# play nice with C# Part 2 - how to handle option and nullable mismatch and work with dapper
+title: Make F# play nice with C# Part 2 - how to handle option and nullable mismatch and work with dapper
 date: 2020-07-11T18:41:11.000Z
 description: >-
   This is the next part of the C# and F# integration journey.
 This time we will look into Dapper functional wrapper and option vs nullable type mismatch.
 Together with the previous post, we will close the loop of C# and F# coexistence.
-featuredpost: false
+draft: false
-featuredimage: /img/cf.png
+image: /images/cf.png
 tags:
   - fsharp
   - csharp
 ---
-## 1. Introduction
+## Introduction
 If you are interested just in making dapper more usable in F# or conversion between F# option <-> C# Nullable then this is the article for you.
 However, if you are looking for how-to integrate C# with F# in general you should also read my previous article about [composing dependencies in C# and F# hybrid solution](../2020-06-14-fsharp_with_csharp).

-## 2. Nullable to option, option to nullable
+## Nullable to option, option to nullable
 If one will try to return option types from C# controller it will end up with JSON like this:
 ```json
 [